slexisvn/query_engine/docs/03-optimizer/17-predicate-pushdown.md

 **Pushing a predicate down is not always faster.** Evaluating an expensive predicate on a large scan can cost more than evaluating a cheap one on a small join result.
 This pass does not care — it pushes unconditionally, and [`FilterOrdering`](../../src/optimizer/passes/filter-ordering.ts) later reorders conjuncts within a filter by estimated cost and selectivity, the fraction of rows a predicate keeps ([chapter 21](21-access-paths-and-orderings.md) puts a number on it).
 Separating "where can it go" from "is it worth it" keeps both passes simple.

 **Column references are compared by uppercased alias and name**, built into strings like `C.C_CUSTKEY` in `collectColumnRefs`.
-Two different subqueries using the same alias would collide, which is precisely why the binder guarantees unique aliases before the optimizer ever runs.
+Such keys must identify a binding unambiguously in the region being rewritten.
+Reused names in nested scopes require care: an alias spelling alone is not a universal relation identity.
+Inspect the bound references when moving predicates across a query boundary.

 **`remaining` is not a failure.** A predicate left above the join is often correct and unavoidable — a `LEFT JOIN` with `WHERE o.x IS NULL` (the anti-join idiom) must keep its filter exactly where you wrote it, and the plan is right to look "unoptimized".

 ## Exercises

+### Understand

+Using Alice, Bob, and Carol, why does filtering orders in a LEFT JOIN's ON clause preserve more customers than the same filter in WHERE?

+### Practice

-1. Reproduce the four plans in this chapter.
+1. **Observe.** Reproduce the four plans in this chapter.
 Build the optimizer with only this pass registered so nothing else muddies the output:

    ```javascript
    const optimizer = new Optimizer().registerPass(new PredicatePushdown());
    console.log(formatPlan(optimizer.optimize(engine.plan(engine.bind(engine.parseSQL(sql))), {})));
    ```

-2. Replace `WHERE o.O_TOTALPRICE > 50` with `WHERE o.O_TOTALPRICE IS NULL` and confirm the join stays `LEFT`.
+2. **Observe.** Replace `WHERE o.O_TOTALPRICE > 50` with `WHERE o.O_TOTALPRICE IS NULL` and confirm the join stays `LEFT`.
 Which function made that decision?

-3. Write a query where one conjunct of the `WHERE` clause reaches a scan and another is stranded above the join.
+3. **Observe.** Write a query where one conjunct of the `WHERE` clause reaches a scan and another is stranded above the join.
 Predict the plan before running it.

-4. Delete the `isNullRejecting` check so every right-only predicate pushes and the join always demotes to `INNER`.
+4. **Extend (optional).** Delete the `isNullRejecting` check so every right-only predicate pushes and the join always demotes to `INNER`.
 Run `npm run test:e2e`.
 Which test catches you, and does its failure message actually explain what broke?

-5. Comment out the second `PredicatePushdown` registration in `createDefaultOptimizer` and find a query whose plan gets worse.
+5. **Extend (optional).** Comment out the second `PredicatePushdown` registration in `createDefaultOptimizer` and find a query whose plan gets worse.
 Hint: it needs a join order that only becomes favorable after `JoinReorder` runs.

+### Hints and expected observations

+ON decides which orders match, then the join pads unmatched customers.
+WHERE runs on that padded result and can reject the NULL rows.
+The executable semantics example checks both forms.

 ## Recap